 It is great to see that you are interested in organizing a CME activity!

 Planning a CME accredited activity is not nearly as difficult as it may initially appear, and better yet, your CME department staff is here to help.
-The first step we recommend you take is to simply start by getting in touch with one of our coordinators by emailing us at firstname.lastname@example.org or click here.
+The first step we recommend you take is to simply reach out to the CME Team, CME@ghs.org or call 864-455-3546 .
 Although our department focuses on physician related learning, we are interested in discussing any activity that provides a learning opportunity to healthcare professionals.
 No matter the activity, we can likely provide some valuable insight in terms of the planning process, assist in the development and implementation of your activity, even how to get approval for other types of credit.

 What does the planning process look like?